 - Even though election-year politics makes it difficult to launch the kind of major assault on the deficit that we really need, that is no reason to do nothing.
 Making a noticeable dent in the deficit will make our job easier in the years ahead.
-Even more importantly, it will demonstrate that we can face up to the deficit problem even in an election year. - The Finance Committee has agreed on spending and revenue options just within its jurisdiction that achieve about \$74 billion of the "downpayment" goal.
-To do that we are drawing on a number of proposals that have been on the table for some time, including some already in the legislative "pipeline": - -Items included in the FY 1984 reconciliation bill, S. 2062, which awaits Senate action - -Treasury-endorsed proposals on tax shelters and other abuses - -Administration -proposed spending cuts that were not followed through on last year - -Administrative savings and other proposals made by the Grace Commission - -Additional proposals considered in the Finance Committee last - Target.
-With an overall goal of \$150 billion in savings, we can achieve \$21.4 billion from revenue changes pending in S. 2062, \$3.8 billion in spending reduction from Finance Committee programs in S. 2062, \$3.1 billion from Grace Commission recommendations, \$9.6 billion in debt service savings, and the remainder from additional spending and tax changes aimed at desirable policy reforms. - Feasibility.
+Even more importantly, it will demonstrate that we can face up to the deficit problem even in an election year. - The Senate has adopted the Finance Committee's proposals on spending and revenue options just within its jurisdiction that achieve about \$74 billion of the "downpayment" goal.
+To do that we draw on a number of proposals that have been on the table for some time, including some that were already in the legislative "pipeline":

+-Items included in the FY 1984 reconciliation bill, S. 2062

+-Treasury-endorsed proposals on tax shelters and other abuses

+-Administration -proposed spending cuts that were not followed through on last year

+-Administrative savings and other proposals made by the Grace Commission

+-Additional proposals considered in the Finance Committee last fall

+- Target.
+With an overall goal of \$150 billion in savings, we can raise \$48 billion in revenue, save \$40 billion in defense, and save \$43 billion in nondefense programs, including \$24 billion in spending reduction from Finance Committee programs such as \$3.1 billion from Grace Commission recommendations, and \$9.6 billion in debt service savings.
+The remainder consists of additional spending changes and controls on appropriated funds. - Feasibility.
 The key is to keep following the President's suggestion and concentrate on relatively non-contentious items, avoiding things like the third-year tax cut and indexing, meantested entitlements, social security, and the like.
 Our effort must be bipartisan and balanced to do the job: Democrats and Republicans alike will benefit by cooperating to take swift action on the deficit.
 Time is of the essence if we are to make a beginning this year.

-Degan action to reduce the deficit.
-So far the Committee has agreed to changes in health care programs that save \$8.3 billion between now and 1987, over and above the provisions in S. 2062.
-In addition, the Committee agreed to tax reform and modest revenue raisers that generate \$48.1 billion between now and 1987, provided at least that amount of spending reduction can be achieved.
-The House Ways and Means Committee has also reported a \$50 billion tax bill, so we may be on our way.
+Initial Action.
+On February 23, the Finance Committee began action to reduce the deficit.
+The Committee bill agreed to by the Senate includes changes in health care programs that save over \$10 billion between now and 1987, the \$3.1 billion in Grace Commission savings, and \$9.6 billion in reduced debt service.
+In addition, the Senate agreed to tax reform and modest revenue raisers that generate about \$48 billion between now and 1987.
+The House has also approved a \$50 billion tax bill, so we are on our way.

-Recovery -- What progress have we made
+Recovery--What progress have we made